filipekiss/stylelint-color-format/README.md

 ## Configuration

-In you [Stylelint Configuration], add the following to the plugins:
+In your [Stylelint Configuration], add the following to the plugins array.
+(Make sure the plugins array comes **before** your rules block):

 ```json
 {